MarkBuffalo/coronavirus-stats/README.md

 There's a lot of bad information surrounding the coronavirus pandemic.
 You've probably heard a million and a half people downplaying the severity for months.
 This bot attempts to show you basic stats that the average person can understand.

 Please get your information from the [Center for Disease Control and Prevention](https://www.cdc.gov/coronavirus/2019-ncov/index.html) and reputable media outlets such as [CBS](https://www.cbsnews.com).
-Many people do not have your best interests in mind; some are ignorant, some are malicious.

 A lot of well-meaning individuals are pushing bogus information without realizing it.
 However, most major media companies, vet their information before airing it, so stick with reputable media outlets.